-When it comes to governance, your first thought is probably government.
-But the term can also mean management or control through overarching rules – so laws, guidelines, and the creation of specific structures.
+Data governance refers to management or control of data through overarching rules, such as data policies, guidelines and the creation of specific structures.
 The goal of structured data management is to ensure the availability, usability, integrity, security and confidentiality of information.Learn more about master data governance

 - Data has become critical to our society and our personal lives.
 Almost 90% of all data should be subject to a certain amount of security – but less than half is secured properly.
 What’s more, this data continues to become increasingly important.
 IDC estimates that, by 2025, almost 20% of global data will be critical to daily life, and almost 10% hypercritical, meaning it will have direct and immediate impact on the health and wellbeing of users.

 1. Too much at once (or too little) – Approach data governance as a program, not as a project

 Often, companies think too big or too small.
-If you try to solve all of a company’s problems with a single initiative, it's highly likely that you’ll do more harm than good – or that the initiative could be over before you see any positive results.
-Conversely, if you only focus on certain aspects, there is a danger of losing sight of the end-to-end process.
+If you try to solve all of a company’s data problems with a single initiative, it's highly likely that you’ll do more harm than good – or that the initiative could be over before you see any positive results.
+Conversely, if you only focus on certain aspects of data governance, there is a danger of losing sight of the end-to-end process.
 Here, there is no comprehensive solution.
 In these cases, data governance measures are perceived more as a burden or an overhead, rather than as support for day-to-day work.
 It makes more sense to initially concentrate on a single type of data and its life cycle, looking at it from beginning to end.

 When validating and testing your data, don’t think about everything that could go wrong – instead, focus on the areas where the most problems actually occur, or where errors could cause the most damage.
-It’s easier to add additional testing and approval processes later on than to remove or eliminate processes once they’ve been implemented.
+It’s easier to add additional testing and approval processes later than to remove or eliminate processes once they’ve been implemented.